tariqzedj/tariqzedj/README.md

 ## Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a university student with a profound interest in technology and a dedication to solving complex problems.

 ## Objective